Kashifn1654/github-tutorial/README.md

 Go to GitHub, and go to your profile settings.
 Next, click on SSH and GPG Keys.
 Then, click on New SSH key to make a new SSH key.

-Title it cloud9.
-Then go to c9.io and press the gear icon > SSH keys tab > copy(from cloud9) and paste the SSH key in GitHub and add the SSH key.
+Then go to c9.io and press the gear icon --> SSH keys tab --> copyand paste the SSH key in GitHub and add the SSH key.

 ---
 ## Repository Setup